actuallyrizzn/project1960/README.md

 - **File Server**: Simple HTTP server for file downloads
 - **Database**: SQLite storage with efficient querying and filtering

+## License

+This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0).
+See the [LICENSE](LICENSE) file for details.

+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material for any purpose, even commercially

+Under the terms of Attribution and ShareAlike.

 ## Setup

 ### Prerequisites